Cairo, Alexandria and a Nile Cruise

 Day 11 Luxor

-This morning we visit two astonishing temples on the East Bank of the Nile - Luxor Temple and Karnak Temple.
-Karnak in particular is absolutely awe-inspiring; a complex of more than 100 hectares (larger than some ancient cities) with immense pylons and obelisks, tranquil lakes and sanctuaries and the Hypostyle Hall, where 134 soaring columns, each with a diameter of more than 3m, are arranged in perfect geometric rows, all covered in exquisite hieroglyphs.
+This morning we visit two astonishing temples on the East Bank of the Nile - Luxor Temple and Karnak Temple, once linked by the wonderful Avenue of Sphinxes.
+Karnak in particular is absolutely breathtaking; a complex of more than 100 hectares (larger than some ancient cities) with immense pylons and obelisks, tranquil lakes and sanctuaries and the Hypostyle Hall, where 134 soaring columns, each with a diameter of more than 3m, are arranged in perfect geometric rows, all covered in exquisite hieroglyphs.

 Day 12 Luxor - UK